Brixmor Property Group Inc (BRX) Stock: A Closer Look at the Analyst Ratings - News Heater

 BRX) stock’s latest price update

-The stock price of Brixmor Property Group Inc (NYSE: BRX) has plunged by -2.03 when compared to previous closing price of 20.15, but the company has seen a -5.60% decline in its stock price over the last five trading sessions.
-Zacks Investment Research reported 2023-10-02 that Brixmor (BRX) might move higher on growing optimism about its earnings prospects, which is reflected by its upgrade to a Zacks Rank #2 (Buy).
+Brixmor Property Group Inc (NYSE: BRX)’s stock price has increased by 1.46 compared to its previous closing price of 19.89.
+However, the company has seen a 0.15% increase in its stock price over the last five trading sessions.
+Zacks Investment Research reported 2023-10-09 that The Zacks REIT and Equity Trust – Retail industry stocks BRX, PECO and SKT are in focus amid renewed shopper enthusiasm for in-store experiences, and an emphasis on omnichannel retailing, adaptability and essential retail tenants.

 BRX’s Market Performance

-BRX’s stock has fallen by -5.60% in the past week, with a monthly drop of -10.23% and a quarterly drop of -10.35%.
-The volatility ratio for the week is 2.76% while the volatility levels for the last 30 days are 1.97% for Brixmor Property Group Inc The simple moving average for the past 20 days is -9.32% for BRX’s stock, with a -9.40% simple moving average for the past 200 days.
+Brixmor Property Group Inc (BRX) has experienced a 0.15% rise in stock performance for the past week, with a -8.44% drop in the past month, and a -9.91% drop in the past quarter.
+The volatility ratio for the week is 2.57%, and the volatility levels for the past 30 days are at 2.14% for BRX.
+The simple moving average for the past 20 days is -5.64% for BRX’s stock, with a -7.18% simple moving average for the past 200 days.

 Analysts’ Opinion of BRX